Agiel/nt-wincond/README.md

 _sm_nt_wincond_captime_
 How many seconds should it take to capture the ghost.

+_sm_nt_wincond_consolation_rounds_
+How many losses in a row to start receiving consolation xp.
+0 = Disabled.
+n = Get 1 xp per round after n rounds.

 ## Changelog

+### 0.0.8
+* Added opttion to give consolation xp to the losing team after a given amount of losses in a row.

 ### 0.0.7
 * Round capzone distance down to nearest integer to match native behavior